telnoratti/twitter-rss/README.md

 twitter-rss
 ===========

-This is a python3 fork of Astalaseven's [twitter-rss][https://github.com/Astalaseven/twitter-rss].
+This is a python3 fork of Astalaseven's twitter-rss, https://github.com/Astalaseven/twitter-rss.

 This is currently not stable while I make changes to update it to python3 and clean up some bits.
 The old documentation should still apply.